 Whose Corner Is It Anyway is a Western MA mutual aid, harm reduction, political education, and organizing group led by stimulant and opioid using low-income, survival, or street-based sex workers.
 All members are current or former low income sex workers.
 All members either inject drugs, are/have been homeless, or work/ have worked outside.
-We low-income sex workers have created a weekly community and organizing meeting for ourselves--a haven.
+We low-income sex workers have created a regular community and organizing meeting for ourselves--a haven.

 The focus of the project is on the needs and goals of low-income, street-based, and/or survival sex workers who inject drugs.
 These workers take the brunt of the criminalization and stigma of sex work and so they deserve to be the ones calling the shots on how to fight back.
 The problem is that in order for survival sex worker activists to lead projects like this one, they need to have the resources to do so.
 Time spent meeting and organizing is time away from survival work, which is often a financial loss low-income workers can’t afford.
 The gift cards provided by some non-profits to pay drug users and sex workers for their labor do not meet the needs of their recipients.
 They also demonstrate how non-profits and social services often infantilize poor people and drug users, not trusting them to make the best choices for themselves with their own money.